kytvi2p/grid-updates/README.md

 Introduction to grid-updates
 ============================

-`grid-updates` is a shell script intended to help keep [Tahoe-LAFS] nodes' configurations up-to-date.
+`grid-updates` is a Python script intended to help keep [Tahoe-LAFS] nodes' configurations up-to-date.
 It can retrieve lists of introducers[^1] as well as news feeds from the Tahoe grid.
 This is useful for any public grid that relies solely on volunteers.

 On some public grids (especially the one on I2P) all nodes, even introducers, are run by volunteers and may disappear at any given time.
 Maintaining a list